sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/athena.md

 Athena does not support JSON fields, so JSON is stored as a string.

 :::caution
-**Athena does not support TIME columns in parquet files**. `dlt` will fail such jobs permanently.
+**Athena does not support TIME columns in parquet files**. `data_load_tool` will fail such jobs permanently.
 Convert `datetime.time` objects to `str` or `datetime.datetime` to load them.
 :::

 ### Table and column identifiers

 Athena uses case-insensitive identifiers and **will lowercase all the identifiers** that are stored in the INFORMATION SCHEMA.
 Do not use [case-sensitive naming conventions](../../general-usage/naming-convention.md#case-sensitive-and-insensitive-destinations).
-Letter casing will be removed anyway, and you risk generating identifier collisions, which are detected by `dlt` and will fail the load process.
+Letter casing will be removed anyway, and you risk generating identifier collisions, which are detected by `data_load_tool` and will fail the load process.

 Under the hood, Athena uses different SQL engines for DDL (catalog) and DML/Queries:
 * DDL uses HIVE escaping with ``````